kentleonardi09/Portofolio-Project-Part-1/Question_11/README.md

+# Question 11

+## Title
-# Question 11: Discover 5 Unique Access Control Devices
+Discover 5 Unique Access Control Devices

-Explanation
+## Explanation

 a.
 Biometric Fingerprint Scanner

-* I used a fingerprint scanner to unlock a device, showing how access is granted using unique biometric data instead of a password or key.
+I unlocked a device with a fingerprint scanner, for instance, which was how access was determined via unique biometric data rather than a password or key.

 b.
 RFID Key Card

-* I used an RFID card by tapping it on a reader, showing how access is granted wirelessly without inserting a key or entering a code.
+I had used an RFID card, where I tapped it on a reader — this shows how access is granted wirelessly without inserting a key or entering a code.

 c.
-Smart Lock with Mobile App
+Smart lock with app

-* I used the Vingcard Mobile Access app to unlock a door with my phone, showing how access can be controlled digitally without a physical key.
+I unlocked a door with my phone using the Vingcard Mobile Access app, demonstrating how you can control access digitally rather than needing a physical key.

 d.
 Facial Recognition Terminal

-* I used a facial recognition system that scanned my face to allow access, showing how identity is verified without physical contact.
+I used a facial recognition system that scans my face to access it, an example of how identity can be verified without any physical touch.

 e.
 Keypad Entry Lock

-* I used a keypad lock by entering a PIN to unlock the door, showing how access is granted through a numeric code that can be easily changed.
+The keypad lock, by being unlocked with a PIN, demonstrates that this is also permission gained through numbers which can be altered with ease.

 Proof of Discovery
 <img width="1179" height="1643" alt="image" src="https://github.com/user-attachments/assets/6dfcb653-6d93-494a-84e1-e2bc04025338" />